aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-features/what-document-features-are-supported/supported-features-on-document-load/load-in-the-open-office-xml-2007-an-2010-docx-dotx-docm-dotm-format/table-features-supported-on-docx-import/_index.md

 Aspose.Words supports imports of tables from all loaded formats including Microsoft Word, Open Office and HTML documents.

 A table is represented in Aspose.Words by a Table node.
 Each row of the table is represented by a separate Row node.
 Likewise each cell of the row is represented by a Cell node.
-Each node type has it's own formatting properties which controls the table's apperance and behavior.
+Each node type has it's own formatting properties which controls the table's appearance and behavior.

 - Table contains the properties for controlling the formatting of a table as a whole.
 - Each Row provides a RowFormat object which contains the properties that control formatting for that particular row.